pablo14/data-science-live-book/exploratory_data_analysis/annex_1_profiling_percentiles.md

 ## 10                Zambia                    77.9
 ```

-Please note that the vector is ordered only for didactic purposes. _Remeber from the last section?
-Our eyes like order._
+Please note that the vector is ordered only for didactic purposes. _As we said in the Profiling chapter, our eyes like order._

 Now we apply  the `quantile` function on the variable `rural_poverty_headcount` (the percentage of the rural population living below the national poverty lines):